Skip to Content

 The Nomadic Boys Airbnb listing near Ayia Napa

 Do it like a local by staying in this stunning apartment, owned by a true gay Cypriot…ME!
-You not only get to hang out with us in this gorgeous, comfy, and super stylish apartment with sea views, you’ll also have access to our communal pool.
+You not only get to hang out with us in this gorgeous, comfy, and super stylish apartment with sea views, but you’ll also have access to our communal pool.
 The other big highlight is that you're just a few minutes drive away from some incredible beaches, which are also home to turtles.

 Find out more